oscimp/oscimpDigital/doc/IP/mixer.md

  * *DATA_IN_SIZE + NCO_SIZE* for *mixerComplex_sin*
 * with a *DATA_OUT_SIZE* fixed to greater value, some sign bit(s) will be added at MSB;
-* with a lower value, a right shift (division by 2^n) will be apply.
+* with a lower value, a right shift (division by 2^n) will be applied.

 **NOTE: chronograms shows latency between input and output when no shift are done.
 If *DATA_OUT_SIZE* is smaller than internal size an additional clock cycle is